aquaproj/aquaproj.github.io/docs/tutorial-extras/use-aqua-with-other-tools.md

 Please assume the following usecase.
 You develop the project A and B.
-In the project A Node.js is managed with asdf, and in the project B Node.js is managed with aqua.
+In the project A [Waypoint](https://www.waypointproject.io/) is managed with asdf, and in the project B Waypoint is managed with aqua.

 ```
 project-a/
-  .tool-versions # Manage Node.js with asdf
+  .tool-versions # Manage Waypoint with asdf
 project-b/
-  aqua.yaml # Manage Node.js with aqua
+  aqua.yaml # Manage Waypoint with aqua
 ```

 project-a/.tool-versions

 ```
-nodejs 17.2.0
+waypoint v0.6.3
 ```

 project-b/aqua.yaml